Batteries for Emerging Economies – Details

 Over 600 million people across Africa have no access to electricity.
 60% of African businesses say access to reliable power is a constraint on their growth.
 Power outages cost African countries 1 to 2% of their GDP annually.
 It is estimated that energy storage technologies could save up to 100 million tonnes of CO2 emissions per year by replacing 25 million diesel and gasoline generators in developing countries.

-Two projects intended to contribute to realising that future have been awarded grants totalling £1m.
-Both projects have a 2-year duration and will be funded from a £3 million grant provided to the Faraday Institution from UK Aid as part of its Transforming Energy Access (TEA) programme.
-The TEA programme supports early stage testing and scale up of innovative technologies and business models that will accelerate access to affordable, clean energy-based services to poor households and enterprises, especially in Africa.
+Four projects funded from a £3 million grant provided to the Faraday Institution from UK Aid as part of its Transforming Energy Access (TEA) programme intend to contribute to realising that future.
+The TEA programme supports early-stage testing and scale up of innovative technologies and business models that will accelerate access to affordable, clean energy-based services to poor households and enterprises, especially in Africa.

-Led by researchers from the University of Southampton and the University of Strathclyde, these projects will focus on developing two technologies that could accelerate the uptake of batteries and promote inclusive, reliable and affordable energy access to enable the clean energy transition in emerging economies.
+Led by researchers from the University of Southampton, University of Strathclyde, Queen Mary University London, and University College London, these projects will focus on developing technologies that could accelerate the uptake of batteries and promote inclusive, reliable and affordable energy access to enable the clean energy transition in emerging economies.

 RELCo-Bat: Reclaimed Electrolyte, Low Cost Flow Battery

 Electrochemical energy storage systems can provide grid stability and efficient energy vectoring in areas where demand is increasing but supply is restricted.
 RELCo-Bat is developing a soluble lead flow battery to promote grid stability and secure, clean supply in off-grid generation in developing economies in Africa, including Botswana and Sierra Leone.
 The project is being led by researchers at the University of Southampton, who have built the first kW demonstrator for in-situ testing in 2022/23 at